 Policy-based access control defined

 Policy-based access control (PBAC) is an access control strategy that combines role-based access privileges and object attributes.
-Access to network resources is documented and controlled via written policies.
+Access to network resources is documented and controlled via established policies.

 PBAC determines user privileges based on business roles but also allows administrators to secure resources via granular attribute-based controls.
 This makes it a flexible alternative to pure role-based access controls and attribute-based controls.